emirkaanozdemr/OzQIS/README.md

 ---

 ## 📑 Academical Contribution
-This code was designed for the **OzQIS: Evaluating Quantum Learning** article submitted to the **Journal of Machine Learning Research.**
+This code was designed for the **OzQIS: Evaluating Quantum Learning** article submitted to the **Wiley Advanced Quantum Technologies.**